Arseni1919/Learning_flask_asyncio/README.md

-# Learning Requests, `asyncio` in Flask And More..
+# Learning Fetch, Requests, `asyncio` in Flask and Plotting Graphs in Flask

 Best for fetching several http requests in parallel.